-The Enerplage process was an R&D project installed on the Saint-Gilles-Croix-de-Vie beach during the summer 2013.
+The Enerplage process was an R&D project installed on the Saint-Gilles-Croix-de-Vie beach during the summer of 2013.

 The installation of this prototype proved to be successful.
-Aside from protecting the coastline against erosion, it provided sweet hot water for the beach showers.
-To achieve that, the sea water coming from this optimized Ecoplage system was desalinated by reverse osmosis.
+Aside from protecting the coastline against erosion, it provided sweet hot water to the beach showers.
+To achieve that, seawater coming from this optimized Ecoplage system was desalinated by reverse osmosis.

-This experiment enabled to demonstrate that a system of approximately 700meters, pumping 500m3 of sea water per hour, could autonomously produce drinkable water for a town of 12000 inhabitants.
-This sea water could also be used to heat about 100 apartments of 100m2 each.
+This experiment demonstrated that a system of approximately 700 meters, pumping 500m3 of seawater per hour, could autonomously produce drinkable water for a town of 12000 inhabitants.
+This seawater could also be used to heat about 100 apartments of 100m2 each.

 This prototype also proved that it is now possible to “miniaturize” an Ecoplage system (under a 100m) and protect smaller beaches.